stefan-alex02/UBB-Y3-AI-Research/README.md

-# A new perspective on using generative learning and multimodal data fusion for the classification of severe weather phenomena
+# An in-depth study on using vision transformer-based models for classification of cloud images

 ## Abstract